A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 III – A professional WordPress site needs content

 You are beginning to understand the point: the professionalism of your site remains poised on a knife-edge.
 Even if you have the best WordPress website in the world, don't forget that even a small mistake can ruin all the work you have done before.

 Example: your design is superb, the ergonomics of your site is well designed: perfect.
 But if your content is not great, you have done all this for nothing.

 Remember: your visitors have no mercy.
 If the information on your site does not suit them, they'll go elsewhere.
 Their only goal is to satisfy their interests.

 Of course, if you are a website creator, you will have to take into account your customers' requests and meet their needs.

-But anyway, if you want to reflect a positive image, you won’t be able to skip several essential pages:
+But anyway, if you want to reflect a positive image, you won't be able to skip some essential pages:

 - Homepage: Your visitor needs to quickly understand who you are, what you are offering, where you are, how to contact you, and how you can help him solve his problem.
 It's a bit like fishing here: you have to bait your visitor so that he wants to take the bait.

 Note: Whether on your homepage or other pages, consider including call-to-actions, depending on what you want your visitors to do (e.g. contact you, download a form, subscribe to your email list etc.).